Home

 The Payout Penalty

-If you have an open/variable interest rate mortgage that is not locked into a fixed term, you can skip this section of mortgage help.
+If you have an open/variable interest rate homeowner's loan, that is not locked into a fixed term, you can skip this section of mortgage help.

-The first thing you should do and preferably before you even place your house for sale on the market, is check out your mortgage document.
+The first thing you should do and preferably before you even place your house for sale on the market, is check out your contract documents.

-Somewhere in the fine print you will find the terms of your mortgage concerning an early payout.
+Somewhere in the fine print you will find the terms of your contract concerning an early payout.

 The most common terms will be a penalty of either: